harmonyland/harmonyland.github.io/src/guide/beginner/basic_bot.md

 ```

 Let's check what we just wrote:
-- We import `Client` from `deps.ts` file,
+- We import `Client` from the `deps.ts` file,
-- We create new instance of discord client,
+- We create a new instance of discord client,
-- We add listener for `ready` event which executes when Bot connects to Discord server,
+- We add a listener for `ready` event which executes when Bot connects to the Discord server,
-- We finally connect to Discord using our super secret token
+- We finally connect to Discord using our super-secret token

 Pretty simple!
-Try running `deno run --allow-net mod.ts` (replace mod.ts with your file name if not same).
+Try running `deno run --allow-net mod.ts` (replace mod.ts with your file name if not the same).
 Aaaand you'll see your bot online!
 That's pretty cool - but uh bot does nothing!
 Except telling when it connected to Discord, let's add a simple ping-pong command.

-Did you noticed how we connected after all the things we have done?
-We're putting `client.connect` method at the end just to make sure bot doesn't login before listening to events.
-Weird case though!
+Did you notice how we connected after all the things we have done?
+We're putting `client.connect` method at the end just to make sure the bot doesn't log in before listening to events.
+The weird case though!

 ::: tip
-Stil don't have `deps.ts` file?
+Still don't have `deps.ts` file?
 Here's the code again
 ```ts
 export * from 'https://deno.land/x/harmony@v2.1.3/mod.ts'
 ```